BLACKBOARD PAGE | UNIT INFO |

 Unit Information

 This unit seeks to acquaint students with machine learning algorithms which are important in many modern data and computer science applications.
-We cover topics such as kernel machines, probabilistic inference, neural networks, PCA/ICA, HMMs and emsemble models.
+We cover topics such as kernel machines, probabilistic inference, neural networks, HMMs and emsemble models.

 Staff